 Have a swap party – Order in some food and invite your friends over to trade clothes/bags/shoes, etc. that you don’t use anymore.
 It’ll bring back the nostalgia of how your shared everything when you were teenagers and you might get some fabulous stuff out of it.

 Go to the middle of nowhere – Do you ever find yourself getting together for lunch with friends and then spending more time checking your emails than talking?
 It’s time to head as far out of the city as possible, where phone service is limited.
 Going trekking with hiking sticks, kayaking with a new boat, or mountain climbing gives you a sense of adventure and lessens the urge to check your phone.
 And planning an adventure is always a great way to bond.
+You can get ideas for places to go on hikes from everywhere from this UK hiking blog to YouTube videos and even Instagram feeds.
 Please note, if you’re thinking about going Kayaking, you need to make sure you arrive with the right equipment.
 Which starts with getting it there. www.bestkayaks.reviews/best-kayak-trailers-reviews has many honest reviews to help get your Kayak and equipment to the lake/ stream.

 Help each other out – Got a task on your to-do list you never seem to find the time for?
 Why not help a friend cross something off hers and in exchange she’ll help you too?
 For example, if you’re particularly tech savvy, help out a friend who is less so get her website up and running.
 Then she can shoot new headshots for you if she’s a super shutterbug.
 It’s another two for one as it’s a chance to see each other and get more done.

 How do you like to catch up with friends?